 The news everyone was talking about at lunch was that last week’s Hogsmeade trip, which had been cancelled due to the overabundance of rain and a bit of flooding, had been rescheduled for mid-December.
 Sirius and I would be able to have a proper date this time that wouldn’t involve evading rules and sneaking out.

 Remus was sitting on the other side of me and had been rather quiet during all the Hogsmeade discussion.
 I asked him if he was planning to go to Hogsmeade with anyone, and he said no.

 “Well, I know someone who’d love to go with you,” I hinted.
 “Mandy said you two had a wonderful time when you went in October.”

 Remus gave me a sort of sad smile and said said, “No, I don’t think it’s a good idea.”

 This should have been a cue for me to stop meddling, but an idea had just crossed my mind and I had to bring it up.
-“This isn’t still to do with Emily, is it?”
+“This isn’t still to do with Deborah, is it?”
 I asked, hoping I wasn’t testing the strength of our friendship just by suggesting it.
 “Because you know, not everyone will treat you like that.
 She had no right to do that.”

 Remus sighed.
 “She was right.”

 “Why, what dark secret could you possibly have that would warrant her breaking up with you in that way?”
 I shook my head.
 Remus was one of the sweetest people I knew, despite his tendency to play practical jokes.